OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 ## Breaking changes

-This release includes one breaking change.
+This release includes two breaking changes.

-Importing an Action Template with a package reference will now validate the Feed Id.
-This means that [Feed View permission is required](https://github.com/OctopusDeploy/issues/issues/6582) to import an Action Template with a package reference.
+* Importing an Action Template with a package reference will now validate the Feed Id.
+This change means that [Feed View permission is required](https://github.com/OctopusDeploy/issues/issues/6582) to import an Action Template with a package reference.
+* Octopus Cloud added the ability to record some metrics so we could do performance tuning.
+This functionality is no longer used, and we have removed this support.
+We have updated [Octopus DSC](https://github.com/OctopusDeploy/OctopusDSC/pull/266) to deprecate the `LogTaskMetrics` and `LogRequestMetrics` properties to reflect this.

 ## Upgrading